Electrical conductivity across period 3

 After studying this page, you should be able to:

-The table shows electrical conductivity values for the elements Na to Ar, relative to aluminium.
+The table shows electrical conductivity values for the elements sodium to argon, relative to aluminium (which I have set at 1).

 |Element||Symbol||Atomic number||Electrical conductivity|